Moses was not allowed to enter the Promised Land because there was an incident in which he did not follow God’s instructions.

 - Moses disobeyed a direct command of God.
 The Lord commanded him to speak to the rock.
 Instead, Moses hit the rock with his staff.
 Moses overlooked the patience of God in His dealings with the people, which should have been reflected in his own attitude and demeanor.

-- Moses sinned in front of Israel- giving a public example of disobedience.
+- Sinned in front of Israel- giving a public example of disobedience.

 In this story, we see both the justice and the mercy of God in dealing with His children.